Wife of jailed ex-Interpol chief says friend risks same fate

 The court said he confessed his guilt and expressed regret.
 His wife has long maintained that the accusations were trumped up and that her husband was purged because he’d been using his high-profile position to push for change.

-In the AP interview this week, Grace Meng she remains “extremely angry with Interpol” for its handling of the affair.
-She is particularly rankled that it swiftly accepted his resignation with immediate effect when the circumstances and reasons for his disappearance were shrouded in mystery.
+In the AP interview this week, Grace Meng said she remains “extremely angry with Interpol” for its handling of the affair.
+She is particularly unhappy that it swiftly accepted his resignation with immediate effect, when the circumstances and reasons for his disappearance were shrouded in mystery.

 She followed up the interview with a letter to Interpol, seeking information.
 She asked it to detail what steps it has taken to ensure that her husband is alive and to get access to him, and to determine whether he freely tendered his resignation and has had access to legal counsel.